• Skip to main content

 Maria Inés has been coordinating all of Project Schoolhouse’s endeavors in Nicaragua since operations began.
 Her career has spanned multiple NGO’s focused on water and educational infrastructure.
 She is gifted at implementing community-based projects in very remote areas.

-Manuel Serva Garcia
+Manuel Selva Garcia

 Head of Construction